Textualize/textual/docs/how-to/design-a-layout.md

 Let's set the width of the columns to 32.

 We also want to reduce the height of each "tweet".
-In the real app, you might set the height to "auto" so it fits the content, but lets set if to 5 lines for now.
+In the real app, you might set the height to "auto" so it fits the content, but lets set it to 5 lines for now.

 === "layout06.py"